 Stir every 10 minutes.

-Moreover, butter is a solid fat comprised of saturated fat, water and milk, and is thus different from oils like olive oil or coconut oil.
+Moreover, butter is a solid fat comprised of saturated fat, water, and milk and is thus different from oils like olive oil or coconut oil.
 You will likely need to use less cannabis in butter compared to oil, as there is a lower amount of total fat (lipid) molecules cannabinoids can bind to.
 An ounce (approx 28.35 grams) of decarboxylated cannabis infused into 250 grams of butter is likely to be quite potent.

-Add your ground cannabis to the butter-water mixture in the saucepan.
+Add your ground cannabis to the melted butter-water mixture in the saucepan.
 The more cannabis you use and the longer you infuse it, the stronger the cannabutter will be.

 Simmer for 2-3 hours, ensuring the butter doesn’t boil.
 The ideal temperature is between 158°F-199°F (70°C-93°C).

 Allow the cannabutter to cool, but not to a solid.
 Line a funnel with cheesecloth and pour the cannabis-infused butter mixture through to strain it into a jar.

 This will stop plant matter from getting into your butter, which can help the cannabutter last longer.
 Use any airtight container, like a mason jar, as they can help extend the life of your cannabutter.